fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 1.2.6 =
+* Date Updated : 09 Dec 2025
+* Fixed : Fixed error when creating bars and flyouts in block editor.
+* Fixed : In block editor, disabled autosave for our custom post types.
+* Fixed : Updated Freemius SDK to 2.12.3

 = 1.2.5 =
 * Date Updated : 28 Sep 2025